langmead-lab/recount-unify/README.md

 This step has two parts (2 Snakemake files) which both aggregate across the per-sample outputs produced by the `recount-pump` workflow:

-* summarizing at the gene and exon
+* base coverage summed for exons and genes based on a set of annotations
-* junnction level counts
+* junnction split-read counts

-Gene and exon level counts are produced as full matrices per annotation, per study (if running on an SRA tranche of multiple studies and with multiple annotations, e.g. GencodeV26 & RefSeq).
+Gene and exon level counts are produced as full matrices per annotation, per study (if running on an SRA tranche of multiple studies and with multiple annotations, e.g. GencodeV26 & GencodeM23).
 These can be used directly with/in recount3.

 Junctions are also produced per-study for recount3.